ekg/smbe2024/impg_prez.md

 - Example: Implicit interval tree
   - Used in bedtools and alignment algorithms
   - Efficient for range overlap queries

----

-# Benefits of Implicit Data Structures
+- Benefits:
   - Memory efficiency
-  - Avoid storing entire structure in memory
   - Scalability to large datasets
-  - Can handle data larger than available RAM
   - Fast query operations
-  - Often logarithmic time complexity

 ---